Solmath/un-coded/cards.md

 Any player may pay {2} and tap an untapped Developer they control: Remove a leak counter from Memory Leak.
 *"Why is everything so slow?
 And why are we all doomed?"*

+### Spaghetti Code Cascade
+{2}{R}
+Sorcery
+Create three Spaghetti Code tokens.
+If you control five or more Code tokens with bug counters, put Memory Leak onto the battlefield.
+*"One small change broke... everything."*

+### Legacy System Update
+{3}{B}
+Sorcery
+Each player puts a bug counter on each Code token they control.
+If any player controls three or more Code tokens with bug counters, put Memory Leak onto the battlefield.
+*"We're upgrading the mainframe.
+What could go wrong?"*

+### Rushed Deployment
+{1}{R}{R}
+Instant
+Create two Code tokens.
+Put two bug counters on each of them.
+If this creates your fifth or more Code token this turn, put Memory Leak onto the battlefield.
+*"Ship it Friday, fix it Monday."*

 ### Rubber Duck Debugging
 {1}{U}
 Instant